 (a) Pre-Argument Filing; Ordering Transcript.

-- (1) Upon receipt of the Notice of Appeal in the Court of Appeals, the Clerk of the Court of Appeals shall send notice of the Civil Appeals Management Plan to the appellant.
-Upon receipt of further notice from the Clerk of the Court of Appeals, appellant shall, within fourteen days: - (A) file with the Clerk of the Court of Appeals, and serve on all other parties a statement, in the form of the Docketing Statement required by Local Rule 3.0(a), detailing information needed for the prompt disposition of an appeal; - (B) certify and file with the Clerk of the Court of Appeals a statement, in the form required by Local Rule 10.0(b), that satisfactory arrangements have been made with the court reporter for payment of the cost of the transcript.

-The Parties shall thereafter provide Settlement Counsel with such information about the appeals as Settlement Counsel may reasonably request.
+Upon receipt of the Notice of Appeal in the Court of Appeals, the Clerk of the Court of Appeals shall notify Settlement Counsel of the appeal.
+Within 14 days after the case is docketed in the Court of Appeals, appellant shall file with the Clerk of the Court of Appeals, and serve on all other parties a statement, in the form of the Docketing Statement required by Local Rule 3.0(a), detailing information needed for the prompt disposition of an appeal.
+The Parties shall provide Settlement Counsel with such additional information about the appeal as Settlement Counsel may reasonably request.